 The parent of tmp is its inorder predecessor.
 The node which was inorder successor of the parent is now the inorder successor of this node tmp.
-So the left and right threads of the new node will betmp -> right = par -> right;
+So the left and right threads of the new node will betmp -> left = par; tmp -> right = par -> right; Before insertion, the right pointer of parent was a thread, but after insertion it will be a link pointing to the new node.